brikis98/yevgeniy-brikman-homepage/_posts/2011-04-24-why-game-mechanics-wont-save-your.md

 **[Cube Duel](http://www.cubeduel.com/)**: a great example of well executed game mechanics&mdash;you have to play some number of "duels" before you can see your own score&mdash;but absolutely no inherent value to the product itself.
-Lots of people tried it for a couple minutes, got bored, and never came back.
+Lots of people tried it for a couple of minutes, got bored, and never came back.

 {% include figure.html path="blog/game-mechanics/pandora.jpg" caption="Pandora: crystal clear value, no games" %}